turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 For instance, if you're in an action named `update`, Rails will be attempting to display an `update.html.erb` view template.
 If you wanted it to display the edit form, associated with the `edit` action, then `render` can override the template selection.

-This is often used when the model fails validation, like this:
+This is often used when the model fails validation:

 ```ruby
 def update